Find Trade Colleges

 $16,477 Avg Student Debt

 Mid Michigan College ranked #21 on this year’s Most Popular Associate Degree Trade Schools in Michigan list.
-Harrison, Michigan is the setting for this small institution of higher learning.
-The public school handed out associate degrees to 351 students in 2021-2022.
+Mid Michigan College is a small public school located in Harrison, Michigan that handed out 351 associate degrees in 2021-2022.

-Mid Michigan College does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $8,908.
-This amount may be reduced if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $8,908 to cover tuition and fees at Mid Michigan College.
+The school does not offer an in-state discount.
 Associate Degree recipients from Mid Michigan College accumulate an average of $16,477 in student debt by the time they complete their degree.
-Of those students who received their degree, 67% were women.
+Around 67% of those degree recipients were women.

 If you are interested in distance education, be sure to check with the school since Mid Michigan College does offer online classes for certain majors.
-In 2020-2021 about 55% of the undergraduate students at the school chose to take one or more online courses.
+In fact, around 55% of the undergraduate population registered for at least one online class in 2020-2021.

 #22